system-transparency/system-transparency/README.md

     * e.g. https://provisioning.foo.net/api/v1/?id=$ID&auth=$AUTH
     * e.g. https://provisioning.bar.net/api/v1/$ID

-These URLs are supposed to server the OS package descriptor.
+These URLs are supposed to serve the OS package descriptor.

 For each provisioning server URL in `host_configuration.json`:
-* Try downloading the OS package descriptor (json file).
+* Try downloading the OS package descriptor (JSON file).
 * Extract the OS package URL.
 * Check the filename in the OS package URL. (must be `.zip`)
     * Compare the provisioning server OS package filename with the one in the cache.
 Download if they don’t match.